 Customers judge your brand not on your mission statement, but by your behavior.

 Roger Dooley is a recognized expert in science-based marketing.
 And, he has been a global keynote speaker for more than ten years.
 He’s given speeches and training on every continent.
 His audiences include corporate events and conferences, B2B and B2C, for-profit and non-profit.
 His first book, Brainfluence (Wiley) showed large and small businesses how customer’s non-conscious decision-making changed marketing outcomes.
 And, the book offered practical, science-based strategies to be more persuasive.

-Roger’s new book, Friction (McGraw Hill, 2019) is a sweeping look at how effort changes every aspect of human behavior.
+Roger’s latest book, Friction (McGraw Hill, 2019) is a sweeping look at how effort changes every aspect of human behavior.
 Much of the book focuses on how reducing friction in customer experience can drive revenue growth and even disrupt industries.
 (Roger is also the originator of the #FrictionHunter hashtag that lets anyone expose bad UX and CX when they encounter it.)